achen1296/Apple-Music-Editor/README.md

 This will also enable you to toggle the checkbox "match only checked items" on smart playlists. _This is stored with the reverse convention of other checkboxes: 0 = checked, 1 = unchecked (disabled)_.
 For songs that are disabled, they will never come up in the queue on their own, unless they are specifically played first (then they _can_ come up again when the songs repeat).
 Basically, this is a stronger version of "skip when shuffling" because it also applies when not shuffling.
 Additionally, for smart playlists with "match only checked items" enabled, the unchecked items are not only disabled from playing, but will not be included in the playlist at all.

+Offset 57 downloaded enum values:

+- 0x03 = not downloaded (only possible for songs purchased from Apple Music)
+- 0x01 = downloaded (including all files you added to Apple Music that were not purchased from it)

 Offset 59 content rating enum values:

 - 0 = default